This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 However, damage to any part of the brachial plexus can occur later in life from other types of injuries or accidents.
 Car accidents, sports injuries, and even tumors can cause damage to the brachial plexus.

 Symptoms of this may include a burning sensation like an electric shock that passes down the arm, weakness or numbness in the arm, paralysis, or pain.
-When the entire brachial plexus is injured, and not just the nerves involved in Erb’s palsy, the whole arm will be affected, including the wrist and hands.
+When the entire brachial plexus is injured, and not just the nerves involved in Erb’s palsy, the whole arm, including the wrist and hands, will be affected.

 Any symptoms of Erb’s palsy or brachial plexus injury should be taken seriously.
 Most newborns recover well from this condition, but even if other forms of treatment are not needed, physical therapy can help a baby heal faster to regain normal movement.
-If you see signs in your child that seem like Erb’s palsy, talk to your doctor about it right away.
+Talk to your doctor immediately if you see signs in your child that seem like Erb’s palsy.

 Get Matched with a Leading Birth Injury Attorney in Your Area